 In 75% of patients, it measures no more than 30% of the diameter of the normal nipple (at times no more than 0.2-0.3 cm in diameter).
-In the other 25% of patients, it is of medium size, as large as 50% of the normal size of the nipple.
+In the other 25% of patients, it is as large as 50% of the normal size of the nipple.
 Rarely, a supernumerary nipple is as large as a normal nipple.
-It can be mistaken for many other small lesions, most of them hardly noticeable.
-Note the image below.

 Supernumerary nipple in an adolescent boy.
 Courtesy of Dr B. Fisher.

-Most supernumerary nipples are single, and, when 2 or more (as many as 8) supernumerary nipples are present, they are distributed bilaterally or unilaterally, symmetrically or not.
-Most supernumerary nipples are located below the regular nipple, while approximately 13% appear above it along the milk line.
+Most supernumerary nipples are single.
+Multiple supernumerary nipples may be present and as many as 8 have been reported in the same individual.
+When multiple supernumerary nipples are present, they may be distributed bilaterally or unilaterally, symmetrically or asymmetrically.
+Most supernumerary nipples are located inferior to the normal nipple, while approximately 13% appear above it along the milk line.

 When examining adolescent girls (note the image below), the normally developed breast may hide the supernumerary nipple.
 A number of studies have indicated a preponderance of supernumerary nipples on the right side.